ENEE467/Getting_Started/source/Lab7.rst

 Make sure to test the program extensively in simulation before executing it on the real arm.

-Start the robot by first turning on the `Teach Pendant <Teach Pendant Pic_>`_, press the initialize button at the bottom-left part of the screen and then press ``START`` to release the brakes.
+Start the robot by first turning on the `Teach Pendant <Teach Pendant Pic_>`_.
+Press the initialize button at the bottom-left corner of the screen, then press ``START`` to release the brakes.

 .. figure:: images/start-robot.png
    :width: 450